ZhuYun97/RoSA/README.md

 | BGRL  | 79.36 ± 0.53 | 89.68 ± 0.31 | 92.87 ± 0.27 | 93.21 ± 0.18 | 95.56 ± 0.12 |
 | RoSA  | **80.11 ± 0.10** | **90.12 ± 0.26** | **93.67 ± 0.07** | **93.23 ± 0.13** | **95.76 ± 0.09** |

-> The good hyperparameters of RoSA is still under searching.
-We will update the results of RoSA and the hyperparameters of these datasets after finishing searching!

 |                  | Hidden size | Batch size | Learning rate | Walk length  | Epochs | tau | p_{e,1} | p_{e,1} | p_{f,1} | p_{f,1} |
 | :----            | :---------- | :--------- | :------------ | :----------- | :----- | :-- | :-------- | :-------- | :-------- | :-------- |